nishaanvekar/AB-Testing-Analysis-Project/README.md

 # A/B Testing Analysis Python Project

 ## Overview
 This project analyzes an A/B test conducted on a webpage to compare conversion rates between two variants.
+This Project is performend on Google Colab (browsing site)
 ---

 ## Dataset